ChatGPT, an Artifical Intelligence, writes an imaginary sequel of the Harry Potter series

 I am doing my PhD in cognitive science at the Département d’études cognitives of the Ecole normale supérieure (ENS-PSL).
-I am working within the Evolution and Social Cognition Group and the Computational Cultural Sciences Group at the Institut Jean Nicod, under the supervision of Nicolas Baumard.
+I am working within the Evolution and Social Cognition Group at the Institut Jean Nicod, under the supervision of Nicolas Baumard.

 Why are humans fascinated by fictions, such as novels, TV series, movies, and why do they differ in their tastes?

 What drives the evolution of other entertainment devices, such as sport rules, music,